Honorable Clint Bolick: James L. Huffman Lecture In Honor of the Western Resources Legal Center

 Legal Research Center

 Justice Clint Bolick will present the 2017 James L. Huffman Lecture In Honor of the Western Resources Legal Center.
-The lecture, titled “The Renaissance of Federalism”, will be held on the law school campus, location TBA.
+The lecture, titled “The Renaissance of Federalism”, will be held on the law school campus, Legal Research Center Student Lounge.
 A reception for all attendees will be held directly following the lecture.

 Clint Bolick was appointed by Governor Doug Ducey in January 2016 to serve on the Arizona Supreme Court.